 International students are receiving individualized support

 Relative to the recent announcement by the Department of Homeland Security, and as a university adopting a hybrid instructional model for fall, staff from the division of Global Initiatives are working individually with international students on F-1 visas to certify their eligibility to continue their studies at UTSA.

-UTSA Libraries are open, and student academic support services are in place
+Libraries are open and student academic support services are active

 UTSA Libraries are open and ready to serve students on campus, while continuing to offer all their services virtually.
 Occupancy limits and social distancing protocols are in place, and contactless book delivery is available.
 Students have access to our full suite of advising, tutoring and other academic support services.